-staff demonstrating that they are being mindful of asylum seekers' and refugees' past harmful experiences, by showing sensitivity when discussing difficult topics, including torture and trauma.
+staff demonstrating that they are being mindful of asylum seekers' and refugees' past harmful experiences, by showing sensitivity when discussing difficult topics, including torture and trauma.147

 Cultural competence training is primarily based around increasing the provider's knowledge, attitudes, and skills.
-Cultural humility refers to an orientation towards care that is based on: self-reflexivity and assessment, appreciation of patients expertise on the social and cultural context of their lives. and an openness to establishing powerbalanced relationships with patients.148 Training targeted at cultural humility, can complement cultural competence training by encouraging healthcare providers to reflect on their own beliefs, values and biases (both implicit and explicit), and guiding providers to adopt a person-centred stance which is open to and respectful of patients' views.

-Studies have shown that healthcare professionals often feel unprepared to respond to asylum seekers' and refugees' mental health problems.
-Further, people with experiences of seeking asylum have reported experiences of difficulty building trust in health professionals and some have reported negative experiences with health professionals that undermined their trust.
-Refugees have reported concerns about GP-practice staff lacking cultural competence and failing to consider the effects of trauma and migration on a person's demeanour and confidence.
-As one of the Foundation's Young Leaders told us:
+Cultural humility refers to an orientation towards care that is based on: self-reflexivity and assessment, appreciation of patients expertise on the social and cultural context of their lives. and an openness to establishing powerbalanced relationships with patients.148 Training targeted at cultural humility, can complement cultural competence training by encouraging healthcare providers to reflect on their own beliefs, values and biases (both implicit and explicit), and guiding providers to adopt a person-centred stance which is open to and respectful of patients' views.148 of seeking asylum have reported experiences of difficulty building trust in health professionals and some have reported negative experiences with health professionals that undermined their trust.134 Refugees have reported concerns about GP-practice staff lacking cultural competence and failing to consider the effects of trauma and migration on a person's demeanour and confidence.149 As one of the Foundation's Young Leaders told us: